ranjankumarmandal/counter-app/README.md

 4. npm start

 Note - Point number 2 means (create a react application using cmd) and 4 means (Run the localhost server using cmd)

+Want to connect with me, go to my linkedin account - Ranjan(https://www.linkedin.com/in/ranjan-kumar-m-818367158/)